 As permafrost melts, classic alpine routes in the Alps are disappearing.

-And here in the Chamonix valley, under the right weather conditions, we have a serious pollution problem.
+And here in the Chamonix valley, under certain weather conditions, we have a serious pollution problem.

 We believe that it is our obligation for each of us to take action.
 We don’t see this as a magnanimous act, but one in our long-term self-interest.
 Our work at Run the Alps assumes we have clean air to breathe and a healthy mountain environment in which to play.
 No clean air and healthy mountains, no Run the Alps.
 It’s as simple as that.